14 Best Beaches near Mystic, CT

 7. Misquamicut State Beach, Westerly

 More shops, restaurants, and water sports equipment rentals can be found a short walk from the beach.
-Another bonus: if you're visiting between September 30th and April 1st, you can bring your dog along.
+Another bonus: if you're visiting between September 30th and April 1st, you can bring your dog along to this beach near Mystic.

-Non-residents pay $20 to visit on a weekday or $28 on a weekend.
+Non-residents pay $20 to visit on a weekday or $30 on a weekend.
 You'll want to spend the entire day here, so the fee is more than worthwhile.
+If you visit during the off-season, parking is free.

 Insider's tip: The beach often reaches capacity during the summer, so arrive early.